kousen/kousen/README.md

 ### Some info:

-- You can always find out what I'm doing from my [free newsletter](https://kenkousen.substack.com)
+- You can always find out what I'm doing from my [free newsletter](https://kenkousen.substack.com), _Tales from the jar side_
+- I also manage the [Tales from the jar side YouTube channel](https://youtube.com/@Talesfromthejarside)
 - My [blog](https://kousenit.org) contains posts from my work using Java, Groovy, Kotlin, and more

 <!--